-7. Schedule activities on your planner
+7. Schedule activities on a planner

 I live by my planner.
 If it’s not on there, I’ll forget all about it.
 For both major and minor activities and outings, I make sure that I record it on the planner so I know to make time for it.

-Here’s an extra tip: sign up for free or discount tickets to your local museums and children’s venues.
+Here’s an extra tip: Sign up for free or discount tickets to your local museums and children’s venues.
 For instance, in Los Angeles, I use the county library to score free tickets to popular attractions.
 This forces you to block off certain dates to spend time with your family.

 8. Connect with your kids

-When we reunite with our kids, we feel frazzled and less eager to see them as they are to see us.
+The result?
+We feel frazzled and less eager to see them as they are to see us.

 Your life flows more harmoniously when their needs as well as yours are met.